openmainframeproject/foundation/.github/ISSUE_TEMPLATE/submit-speaking--sponosorship--or-event-for-omp-calendar.md

 ---
 name: Submit speaking session or sponsorship for an event to showcase on the OMP Events page
 about: Use this template to submit events for the OMP events page to recieve promotion
 title: ''
-labels: 'events'
+labels: ''
 assignees: chrisblumOMP

 ---